 Be aware that the brakes of your MERIDA pedelec are always more effective than the drive.
-If you face any problems with your
+If you face any problems with your drive (e.g. because it pushes you forward in front of a bend), slow down your MERIDA pedelec carefully.

-Before towing a trailer (e) with your MERIDA pedelec contact your MERIDA dealer.
+Before towing a trailer (g) with your MERIDA pedelec contact your MERIDA dealer.

-Before mounting a child seat (f), have a look at the bike card and contact your MERIDA dealer.
+Before mounting a child seat (h), have a look at the bike card and contact your MERIDA dealer.